 Porto Venere Regional Natural Park

 It’s even possible to hike from Portovenere to Riomaggiore and it’s said to be a very scenic coastal walk.
 I am not sure which direction would be less challenging, so you may want to inquire at the tourist office first.
 You can hike one way and take a boat back (or vice versa).

 Visit the nearby islands: Palmaria, Tino, and Tinetto

 Isola Palmaria is the biggest island of the three.
 It’s dotted with caves, beaches, and walking paths and is a popular day trip from Portovenere.
 It’s a great place to go swimming, snorkelling or diving.

 So these are the main highlights that you shouldn’t miss in Portovenere.
 You can see the town in just a few hours and continue your journey to Cinque Terre.
 But if you have more time, consider spending at least a day in Portovenere – you’ll love it here!

 La Spezia is a nearby town that is easily accessible by car or train and is a good base to explore Cinque Terre and the Bay of Poets.
 Driving here is not easy and parking spots are limited.
 So I would only advise coming to Portovenere by car if you are staying for a night and can book a hotel with car parking.

 Where to stay?
 There aren’t that many hotels in Portovenere, so it’s advisable to book well in advance.
 The best hotel in town is the beautiful Grand Hotel Portovenere overlooking the small port and Palmaria island.
 You can find more Portovenere accommodation options here.
-Alternative is to stay in La Spezia and visit Porto Venere for a day.
+Alternative is to stay in Cinque Terre or in La Spezia and visit Porto Venere for a day.